amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 ----
-## Evaluating Model Performance
+## 3 - Evaluating Model Performance
 In this section, we will investigate four different algorithms, and determine which is best at modeling the data.
-Three of these algorithms will be supervised learners of your choice, and the fourth algorithm is known as a *naive predictor*.

-### Metrics and the Naive Predictor
+### 3.1 - Metrics and the Naive Predictor
 *CharityML*, equipped with their research, knows individuals that make more than \$50,000 are most likely to donate to their charity.
 Because of this, *CharityML* is particularly interested in predicting who makes more than \$50,000 accurately.
 It would seem that using **accuracy** as a metric for evaluating a particular model's performace would be appropriate.
 Additionally, identifying someone that *does not* make more than \$50,000 as someone who does would be detrimental to *CharityML*, since they are looking to find individuals willing to donate.
 Therefore, a model's ability to precisely predict those that make more than \$50,000 is *more important* than the model's ability to **recall** those individuals.
 We can use **F-beta score** as a metric that considers both precision and recall:

 $$ F_{\beta} = (1 + \beta^2) \cdot \frac{precision \cdot recall}{\left( \beta^2 \cdot precision \right) + recall} $$